ncapps/dotfiles_macos/README.md

 # Setup MacOS Development Environment

 ## Purpose
-Document the applications and dependencies of my macOS development environment.
+This repository documents the applications and dependencies of my macOS development environment.

 ## System Preferences